María Elvira Salazar

 María Elvira SalazarPhoto © María Elvira Salazar/ Facebook

-María Elvira Salazar is a journalist and host of Cuban descent born on November 1, 1961, in Miami, Florida.
+María Elvira Salazar is a journalist and host of Cuban descent, born on November 1, 1961, in Miami, Florida.

 He has received 5 Emmy Awards for some of his reports.

-In March 2018, Salazar announced her candidacy to represent the 27th congressional district, following the retirement of Republican Congresswoman Ileana Ros-Lehtinen, but she was defeated by Democrat Donna Shalala.
+In March 2018, Salazar announced her candidacy to represent the 27th congressional district, following the retirement of Republican Congresswoman Ileana Ros-Lehtinen, but was defeated by Democrat Donna Shalala.